 For example, one of the main reasons I don’t like touch-sensitive controls is because typically companies make a single tap responsible for pausing the music.
 It sounds like it makes sense, but I’ve lost track of the number of times I’ve accidentally tapped a touch-pad and paused the music when I wasn’t trying to.
 That isn’t the case with the Skullcandy Indy because a single tap on either earbud only controls volume.
 So instead of accidentally pausing the music, you might accidentally raise (right earbud) or lower (left earbud) the music slightly which I think is way less intrusive.

 In order to pause the music, you have to intentionally tap twice on the right earbud which is the master.
 This is where I felt like it was hit or miss at times.
 If you casually tap twice you’ll likely end up just raising the volume.
 You basically have to perfectly tap twice.
 Skipping between tracks is the easiest control and just requires you to hold your finger on either the left or right earbud to skip back and forward, respectively.
 It sounds confusing, but once you get used to how the controls are setup and use it while going about your day, it makes a lot of sense.

-Unfortunately, these aren’t compatible with the Google Assistant or Siri just yet but Skullcandy says there is an update coming that will bring this functionality.
+Unfortunately, these aren’t compatible with the Google Assistant or Siri just yet.
+Since this review was initially published in mid-2019 Skullcandy has claimed that the functionality was supposed to come in an update, but at the time of this update (December 2019), their website still says that the feature is coming soon.
 One thing that’s also worth mentioning is that these don’t auto-pause when you take them out of your ear.
 That’s never been a feature I liked anyway, but knowing that one of my friends can’t live without it I feel it’s worth mentioning here as well.